 Demand-side measures to encourage biosimilar uptake

 Prescribing by INN is a measure enforced by doctors that supports the uptake of generics as well as biosimilars.
 INN prescribing is in place in 35 European countries, Canada and South Africa, and is mandatory in 14 of the surveyed countries.
-Only in Austria, Denmark, Serbia and Sweden that prescription by INN is not permitted, see Figure 3.
+It is only in Austria, Denmark, Serbia and Sweden that prescription by INN is not permitted, see Figure 3.

 Pricing and reimbursement policies for biosimilar medicines, as for generics, are embedded in the overall pricing and reimbursement framework.
 Policies for biosimilar medicines might be expected to be similar to those for generics, yet our survey showed that this is the case for only some policies and varies by country.